 Community Connections Mental Health Court

-This collaborative project with the Nashua District Court, local police departments, corrections personnel, consumer advocates, prosecutors and public defenders offers an alternative to incarceration for non-violent offenders with mental illness.
+This collaborative project with the Hillsborough District Court, local police departments, corrections personnel, consumer advocates, prosecutors and public defenders offers an alternative to incarceration for non-violent offenders with mental health disorders.
 The project offers an alternative to incarceration by providing recovery-based treatment to enhance the quality of the individual’s life, reduce recidivism and improve community safety.

 For more information about the Community Connections Mental Health Court project, please contact Mark Durso at (603) 402-1585.